-Figure 2.28 Vector representation of the moment about A
+Figure 2.28 Vector representation of the moment about A.

-Figure 2.28 shows a schematic draw of the vector moment of the force about A in the space.
+Figure 2.28 shows a schematic drawing of the vector moment produced about A by the force F.

-Finally, the magnitude and the direction angle of the moment could be determined applying equations (2.14)-(2.17):
+Finally, the magnitude and the direction angle of the moment may be determined by applying Equations (2.14)–(2.17):